So, you’re interested in Filmora and need to see an honest review?

 Finally, there’s an auto normalization option if you prefer your volume to be similar throughout.

 Render or share videos

-Filmora X can render projects in the following 12 formats:
+Filmora 11 can render projects in the following 13 formats:

-It’s also possible to change the resolution, bit rate and frame rate of the videos.
+It’s also possible to change the resolution (up to 4K!), bit rate and frame rate (up to 60 FPS!) of the videos.